grommet/grommet-designer/README.md

 ### Theming

 You can use either one of the official themes or a theme published via theme-designer.grommet.io.
 Just choose "published" as the theme and then provide the theme sharing URL.

 ### Data

 You can add data sources to a design to make the content more consistent and real.
 A data source can be JSON text or a URL to a REST endpoint that returns JSON.
 Once you have a data source, you can reference values in it in Heading, Paragraph, and Text `text` properties and Image `src` by describing the path to the content you want inside '{}'.
 For example: `{data-source-name[0].property-name}`.
 You can also reference data in Repeater `dataPath`, so that Repeater will iterate over an array.

+### Base design

+Any published design can be used as a "base" for another design.
+Any components in the base design that have been explicitly given a name will be shown in the list of components that can be added.
+When added, these will be copied into the current design by value.
+In other words, any changes published to the base design will not be reflected in components already added in the design using it.

 ## Local development